Home » Holidays Seasonal » Rustic Flag for 4th of July

 You will want to cut your fence boards to size.
 I cut mine approximately 36 inches long using my compound miter saw.
 You can use any saw to cut your fence, even a jigsaw.

-If your fence is already stained the reddish color, you’re only going to need to whitewash 3 boards.
-Otherwise, you will want to use a red wash on the boards if it has a weathered gray hue.
+If your fence is already stained a reddish color, you’ll only need to whitewash 3 boards.
+Otherwise, you will want to use a red wash on the boards if they have a weathered gray hue.

 Brace Boards